Jaylouisw/Intermap/QUICKSTART.md

----Get Intermap running in 60 seconds!Intermap - Quick Start Guide
+---Get Intermap running in 60 seconds!